Continue reading on DataGuidance with:

 9. Penalties

 The Law does not include a detailed list of violations, thus hindering compliance and enforcement.
-The highest fines amount to $3,500 and in absence of a data privacy authority, claims are filed in court.
+The highest fines amount to $3,500 and in the absence of a data privacy authority, claims are filed in court.

 Moreover, the Bill states as a sanction the suspension of the data processing for 30 days, which may be extended for the same period.